 Happy Rabbit Sounds

-If you see a rabbit that is running, leaping, and flopping over onto their sides, that usually means that the bunny is doing the happy dance.
+If you see a rabbit that is running, leaping, and flopping over onto its sides, that usually means that the bunny is doing the happy dance.
 Some other signs of contentment include:

 - Clucking: Rabbit clucking does not resemble the clucking sounds of a chicken—it is a lot quieter.
 A clucking sound coming from a rabbit means that they are satisfied with what they are nibbling on.

 - Purring: Purring for a rabbit is a lot like purring for a cat in that they both mean "happy and content."
 However, cats purr using their throat while rabbits make the sound by lightly rubbing their teeth together.
 It is a very soft sound, but one you will want to listen for.